Study focuses on mental health of gay men amid pandemic

 Most of the survey participants were between the ages of 18 and 34 (55.5%), identified as gay (78.6%), were currently employed (67.7%) and had health care coverage (85.4%).
 In addition, most lived in a large urban center (69.8%) and were not in a relationship at the time of the survey (67.4%).

 Social networking apps like Hornet provide an opportunity for people around the world "to connect with one another and cultivate a sense of community," said Alex Garner, one of the study's co-authors and senior health innovation strategist at Hornet.
 "We must invest in interventions that include harm reduction approaches and leverage technology where possible to increase access to necessary health services and strengthen community connections."

-Sean Howell, a co-author of the study and CEO of the LGBT Foundation, noted that many in the LGBTQ community lack the resources to effectively combat COVID-19, and it is especially critical to understand the challenges facing younger gay people.
+Sean Howell, a co-author of the study and CEO of the LGBTQ+ Foundation, noted that many in the LGBTQ+ community lack the resources to effectively combat COVID-19, and it is especially critical to understand the challenges facing younger gay people.

 "They face greater economic jeopardy or have increased exposure to the virus," Howell said.

 Holloway said there will be significant challenges in tracking mental health outcomes for gay men and other vulnerable communities in the coming months and years.
 "Our study shows us that technology can help us meet the moment."